About the banks comparison table

 We only publish what we know.
 The table is not intended to be a “ranking”.
 Rather, it aims to clearly present the information Market Forces has gathered so that people can compare their current bank, credit union or building society’s position on investing in the fossil fuel industry against possible alternatives.
 The table only deals with the issue of fossil fuel investments, and does not take into account other environmental and social issues.

 How we’ve divided up the banks

 We’ve sorted the banks and credit unions into two categories, making it easier to search and browse.
 The tabs at the top of the table allow you find:

 - Banks that are invested in the fossil fuels and their subsidiaries

 - banks that have no current record of funding fossil fuels.

 The second tab heading (i.e. Banks with no current record of funding fossil fuels) is divided into three sections: 1) Banks with no record of funding fossil fuels and position statement provided; 2) Banks that have previously funded fossil fuels but no longer do; 3) No record of funding fossil fuels but no position statement provided.

 The bank comparison table also has an “All Banks A-Z” tab in case you want to search for a bank or credit union alphabetically.
 This tab also has a search bar.

 How we collect these figures

 We have tried to capture as much information as possible but a lack of transparency about fossil fuel lending means it will only ever be a partial picture.
-All values are expressed in Australian dollars and no adjustments have been made to reflect net present value of facilities arranged in years prior to 2015.
+All values are in Australian dollars and no adjustments have been made to reflect the net present value of facilities arranged before 2017.

 About the statements